kaviram2k/Research_Mate-Browser_extension/README.md

-# Research Paper Downloader Pro - Browser Extension
+# Research Mate- Browser Extension

 A powerful Chrome/Chromium browser extension that enables one-click downloading of research papers from IEEE, Springer, ScienceDirect, arXiv, and other academic sources.